phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 Beware however:

 * Obviously ZendMM doesn't know anything about persistent allocations, or allocations that were performed in another way than using it.
-Hence, ZendMM can only warn you about allocations it is aware of, every traditionnal libc allocation won't be reported in here, f.e.
+Hence, ZendMM can only warn you about allocations it is aware of, every traditional libc allocation won't be reported in here, f.e.
 * If PHP shuts down in an incorrect maner (what we call an unclean shutdown), ZendMM will report tons of leaks.
 This is because when incorrectly shutdown, the engine uses a